carlosmccosta/effective-parakeet/README.md

 **Only Ubuntu 18.04 with ROS Melodic has been tested.**

 This is the official ROS package for Zivid 3D cameras.
-This enables usage of Zivid cameras as a node in ROS.
+This enables usage of Zivid cameras as a node/nodelet in ROS.
 Read more about Zivid at https://www.zivid.com/.

 ## Installation
 Follow this step-by-step guide to install the Zivid ROS driver on your system.